ASUS adds a dash of color to its upgraded midrange VivoBooks

 Let's start with the VivoBook S15, S14, and S13 which are being marketed as "laptops designed for the young and the young at heart" for one simple reason: the design.
 As mentioned, they come in color block styles that pair bright and bold colors together.
 They're available in Firmament Green, Star Grey, Silver Blue, Gun Metal and Icicle Gold, and some even have different textured finishes.
 The Firmament Green, for example, has a woven finish, while the Icicle Gold has more of a brushed look.

 Another standout feature of the new VivoBooks is that they're the first in the line to have ASUS' new three-sided NanoEdge design that promise even narrower bezels than before.
-According to ASUS, this means the S15 will have an 86 percent screen-to-body ratio, while the S14 will have a 84 percent screen-to-body ratio, which is pretty impressive given the VivoBook's midrange price.
+According to ASUS, this means the S15 will have an 86 percent screen-to-body ratio, the S14 will have a 84 percent screen-to-body ratio, while the S13 will have an 89 percent screen-to-body ratio, which is pretty impressive given the VivoBook's midrange price.
 As for overall size, the S15 and S14 have about the same dimensions as their predecessors, with a skinny profile of 18mm and a weight of 1.8kg for the S15 and 1.4kg for the S14.
-(We'll update this post with specs for the S13 shortly)
+The S13 is the lightest of the lot at 1.2kg.

 Like some other ASUS laptops, both the S15 and the S14 are equipped with an ErgoLift hinge, which essentially lifts the rear end of the keyboard about 3.5 inches so it slopes forward.
 This theoretically creates a more comfortable, ergonomically-friendly angle for typing, and has the bonus of exposing more ventilation space for increased airflow to keep the laptop cool.
 The keys themselves are backlit and boast a 1.4mm key travel for extra comfort.
 For extra security, there's also the option for a fingerprint sensor built into the touchpad.

+I tried out an early demo of the new VivoBook S lineup at ASUS' press event at Computex 2018, and I have to say I'm pretty impressed by the hue and finish of these laptops.
+I'm particularly taken by the woven texture on the Firmament Green models, if only because it's so different from all the other smooth finishes out there.
+The FHD displays that I saw looked just as vibrant as the VivoBook's exterior as well.

+But the highlight of the VivoBook S laptops for me has to be the keyboard.
+The travel of the keys is super comfortable, and the tactile clicky feel of the keys makes it an absolute joy to type on.
+Even the S13's keyboard, which doesn't have the benefit of the ErgoLift hinge, felt super comfortable to use.
+And if you want it, the S15 has the bonus number keypad on the right.
+I would trade any of these keyboards for the on my MacBook Pro.

-The S15 and the S14 will ship with up to 8th Generation Intel Core i7 processors, 16GB of RAM and optional NVIDIA GeForce MX150 discrete graphics.
+The S15, S14 and S13 will ship with up to 8th Generation Intel Core i7 processors, 16GB of RAM and optional NVIDIA GeForce MX150 discrete graphics.
 That's not quite as beefy as one of ASUS' ZenBook setups, but it's more than enough for casual gaming.
 The S15 can also be configured with a 512GB SSD and a 2TB HDD.
 ASUS promises "all-day" battery for both laptops, but also offers fast-charge tech that lets you get to 60 percent in under 50 minutes.

 ASUS also unveiled a new generation of the Flip 14 convertible.
 This year's model is mostly a refresh, getting the new 8th-generation Intel Core i7 processors with 16GB of RAM and up to 1TB SSD, but it's worth running through the rest of the Flip 14's features anyway.

-Thanks to its 360-degree hinge, you can use the Flip 14 in laptop, stand, tent or tablet modes.
+Thanks to its 360-degree stepless hinge, you can use the Flip 14 in laptop, stand, tent or tablet modes.
 Like the company's other notebooks, it boasts a NanoEdge display that promises super-thin bezels that take up the tops and the sides, promising a screen that looks like it floats in air.
 The one on the Flip has a 6.15-mm bezel that apparently has a 82 percent screen-to-body ratio, which means you're getting a whole lot of screen compared to the overall size of the laptop.

 The screen has a FHD (1920 x 1080) resolution, beautifully bold colors and a crisp contrast that looks good no matter what mode the Flip 14 is in.
 ASUS says the viewing angles are as wide as 178 degrees, too.